alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### Exiting the Monad (The API Boundary)

-Treat `Result<TSuccess, TError>` as internal plumbing.
+I treat `Result<TSuccess, TError>` as internal plumbing.
 At the boundary (API controller, UI, etc.), unwrap it (e.g., to `IActionResult`) using `Match`.

-**Usually avoid returning** a raw `Result` object directly to the frontend.
-It’s an internal plumbing tool, not a public data contract.
-Returning it is a **leaky abstraction**: it forces your JavaScript client to learn about your internal C# architecture.
+Usually avoid returning a raw `Result` object directly to the frontend.
+It’s a leaky abstraction: it forces your JavaScript client to learn about your internal C# architecture.

+If you serialize `Result` directly, you’ll typically get wrapper JSON (often something like `{ "isSuccess": true, "value": ... }`).

-In ASP.NET Core, **`ProblemDetails` is the standard error shape**, so mapping `Result` → `ProblemDetails` is usually better than a custom `{ success: false, error: ... }` wrapper.
+In ASP.NET Core, `ProblemDetails` is the standard error shape, so mapping `Result` → `ProblemDetails` is usually a better fit than a custom `{ success: false, error: ... }` wrapper.

-**The "Russian Doll" risk**

-If you return a `Result<...>` directly from a controller, you leak your internal abstraction to the frontend and create awkward wrapper JSON (often something like `{ "isSuccess": true, "value": ... }`).

-Exposing `isSuccess` wrappers couples clients to server internals.
-Prefer status codes and `ProblemDetails`.

-**The fix: unwrap at the boundary**
-Treat `Result` as internal plumbing: use `Match` at the boundary to map it into standard HTTP responses.

 ```csharp
 // Treat Result as internal: unwrap it at the boundary into a standard response.